Frequently Asked Questions

 • Average light reflectance L-value of 0.91 per ASTM E1477-98.

-Can BASWA Systems be curved, domed, or warped?
+Can BASWA systems be applied to curved, domed, or vaulted surfaces?

 What is BASWA Phon?